 Determining the optimal process

-This topic in particular is important to us due to our distributed crew and crew members who travel between offices.
-We wanted to make our key message super clear.
-We determined 5 scenarios:
+This topic, in particular, was important to us because we have distributed crew and crew members who travel between offices.
+We wanted to make our key message clear.
+We determined five scenarios:

 - If you are diagnosed with COVID-19 (coronavirus), please notify the People & Culture crew immediately.
 We will ask that you work from home, in quarantine, for a minimum of 14 days and until you have a physician’s release to return to work.